tilt-dev/tilt.build/docs/tutorial/3-tilt-ui.md

 layout: docs
 ---
 ## Launching the Web UI
-While your terminal window running `tilt up` is active, if you press `(Spacebar)`, Tilt will open your default browser to the Tilt UI.
+In your terminal window running `tilt up`, press `(Spacebar)`.
+Tilt will open your default browser to the Tilt UI.
+(Or you can navigate to [http://localhost:3366]().)

-If you haven't already done so, go ahead and open it from the terminal now.
-You can also navigate to [http://localhost:3366]() manually.

 ## Resource Overview
-When you first open the Tilt UI (or click the Tilt logo in the upper left corner), you'll see the resource overview.
+The Resource Overview is the first thing you see when you open the Tilt UI (or click the Tilt logo in the upper left corner).

 ![Tilt UI resource overview](/assets/img/tutorial/tilt-ui-table.png)

-This view shows all your resources (services) at a glance grouped by their [resource labels][tiltfile-labels].
+This view shows all your resources (services) at a glance, grouped by their [resource labels][tiltfile-labels].

 In the `tilt-avatars` project, we've defined two labels: `backend` and `frontend`.
 The `backend` group has the `api` resource and the `frontend` resource has the `web` resource.